Chart Color Schemes

 Health

-Health performance in Blackmans Bay is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+The level of general health in Blackmans Bay is notably higher than the national average with a fairly standard level of common health conditions seen across both young and old age cohorts

 Frequently Asked Questions - Health